 Going by the 20/60/20 rule or Pareto Rule, what is worrying here is that 20% of the sales team involves top performers who are able to meet and even exceed quota.
 According to Harvard Business Report, more and more companies are thriving to narrow the gap between the top 20% and the rest of the sales force.
-As a result, not only the top performers but even those in lower quartiles have shown drastic improvement with the average sales per representative increasing by as much as 50% in two to three years.
+As a result, not only the top performers but even those in lower quartiles have shown drastic improvement in the average sales per representative increasing by as much as 50% in two to three years.

 As quoted by CEO of SAP Americas, Bill McDermott,